sics-iot/sicsthsense/web/public/javascripts/flot-master/CONTRIBUTING.md

  2. Format your code according to the style guidelines below.

+ 3. Submit new features or architectural changes to the <version>-work branch for the next major release.
+Submit bug fixes to the master branch.

- 3. Rebase against master, if necessary, before submitting your pull request.
+ 4. Rebase, if necessary, before submitting your pull request, to reduce the work we need to do to merge it.

 ### Flot Style Guidelines ###